PhilipNaudus/simple_site-gh-pages/pages/overview/questions_about_mulans_legend_and_history.md

 ---
 layout: post
-title: Questions about Mulan’s Legend and History
+title: Questions about Mulan’s Legend and History, Answered
 description: Where was Mulan born?
 Under which emperor did she serve?
 How did she die?
 Did she have a brother or a sister?
 How old was she when she joined the army?
 image: mulan_ming_portrait.png
 bg: ffffff